peteroupc/html3dutil/doc/extras_derivedcurves.md

 #### Parameters

 * `evaluator` (Type: Curve | Object)<br>A curve evaluator object for a curve from which an inverse curve is to be evaluated.
-* `ox` (Type: number) (optional)<br>The Xcoordinate of the curve's polar coordinate origin (the inversion center) for the purpose of evaluating its inverse curve.
+* `ox` (Type: number) (optional)<br>The x-coordinate of the curve's polar coordinate origin (the inversion center) for the purpose of evaluating its inverse curve.
 If null, undefined, or omitted, the default is 0.
-* `oy` (Type: number) (optional)<br>The Ycoordinate of the inversion center.
+* `oy` (Type: number) (optional)<br>The y-coordinate of the inversion center.
 If null, undefined, or omitted, the default is 0.
 * `radius` (Type: number) (optional)<br>If null, undefined, or omitted, the default is 1.
 TODO: Not documented fully yet.

 #### Return Value